 Due to its subsurface and groundwater conditions, the region of Częstochowa is an area at risk of floods.
 For example, in 2010 and during the so-called Millennium Flood in 1997, all three rivers flowing through the city: Warta, Kucelinka and Stradomka flooded.
 Among other things, 36 kilometres of roads and several bridges in Częstochowa were damaged.
 Losses were estimated at PLN 13 million.
 In Częstochowa Poviat, more than 2,000 residential buildings and 1,520 farm buildings were flooded.
 Water caused damage to 17 roads and 2 bridges.
 It was then that attention was drawn to the need for reconstruction and modernisation of the almost century-old flood protection structures in the region.
 The modernisation works as part of this multi-stage project started in 2015.

-In the area of Częstochowa, the Warta separates into two streams, the left stream – the main river stream with its tributary, the Stradomka, and the right stream – the Kucelinka channel with a length of 6.87 km.
+In the area of Częstochowa, the Warta River separates into two streams, the left stream – the main river stream with its tributary, the Stradomka, and the right stream – the Kucelinka channel with a length of 6.87 km.
 Most of the flood walls in the area were built in the 1920s and 1930s from local material.
-Currently, they do not fulfil their flood protection function due to physical degradation resulting from repeated cycles of soaking, drying and freezing of the body of the wall.
-Walls are subject to biological degradation as a result of decomposing of root systems of dying plants and related root decay processes as well as colonisation by species of animals using walls as a procreation and residence site.
-The bilateral embankments of the Warta belong to importance class IV, according to Polish classification; however, following new guidelines, they should be classified in class II and III.
+The old construction did not fulfil the flood protection function due to physical degradation resulting from repeated cycles of soaking, drying and freezing of the body of the wall.
+Walls were also exposed to biological degradation caused by decomposing root systems of dying plants and root decay processes as well as by colonisation by species of animals using walls as a procreation and residence site.
+The embankments of the Warta River are of the class IV importance, according to the Polish classification; however, following new guidelines, they should be classified in class II and III.
 The investment of the flood wall modernisation was divided into several stages, as the total length of embankments to be strengthened is about 19 kilometres.
 This publication concerns a section with a length of 1.7 km.

 Subsurface and groundwater conditions: